A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States

 is a function that is proportional to the full DOS~\cite{Davis2020d}, and the canonical curve has been computed according to the well known equation

 where

 is the configurational part of the partition function, and $d/2\beta$ is the kinetic energy term.

 The results are presented below.
-The discrete models do not use the LAMMPS library because they are not atomic models.
-They are presented just as a proof of the soundness of our implementation.
-The fifth one, the Lennard--Jones solid, is the most important result because it shows how our code works flawlessly with the LAMMPS library which enables us to study a great quantity of systems.
+The discrete models and the classical harmonic oscillator are presented as a proof of the soundness of our implementation.
+The Lennard--Jones and EAM solids are the most important results because they show how our code works seamlessly with the LAMMPS library which enables us to study a great quantity of systems with high precision.

 The number of steps per second reported for each system corresponds to standard simulations performed using 88 walkers running on an Intel(R) Xeon(R) CPU E5-2699 v4 @ 2.20GHz with 88 virtual cores on 44 physical cores.